 Where is Darren Huckerby now?

-After a successful career, largely spent in the Premier League, Darren Huckerby retired from playing in 2009 whilst in the United States turning out for the San Jose Earthquakes.
+After a successful career, largely spent in the Premier League, Darren Huckerby retired from playing in 2009 after a spell in the United States with the San Jose Earthquakes.

 Although Huckerby won the MLS Newcomer of the Year in his first season in the US, a persistent hip injury meant that he had to retire earlier than anticipated.